Enabling Credible Carbon Measurement & Credits in Livestock Systems

 Practical Benefits for Corporate Carbon Programs

-- Implementing feed-based mitigation strategies (e.g., 3-NOP).
+- Implement verified methane mitigation strategies (e.g., 3-NOP)

-- Verifying outcomes through Verra-compliant measurement protocols.
+- Generate Verra-compliant measurement data

-- GreenFeed data can feed directly into:
+GreenFeed data integrates seamlessly into:

-- Sustainability reporting for frameworks like CDP, GRI, TCFD.
+- Sustainability reporting frameworks (CDP, GRI, TCFD)

 | Feature | Corporate Value |

-| Verra-approved (VM0041) | Enables CH₄ credit generation |
+| Verra-approved (VM0041) | Enables methane carbon credit generation |

-| FAO + USDA + GRA endorsed | Regulatory-grade credibility |
+| FAO, USDA & GRA endorsed | Regulatory-grade credibility |

-| Individual-level data | Precise carbon foot printing |
+| Individual-animal data | Precise, auditable carbon inventories |

-| Field-deployable | Works in commercial and grazing settings |
+| Field-deployable | Scales across commercial & grazing systems |

 List of Acronyms and Their Definitions